-The Plan invests in an interest income fund that holds synthetic guaranteed investment contracts (GICs) with insurance companies and other financial institutions.
+The Plan invests in an interest income fund that holds synthetic guaranteed investment contracts (GICs) that are fully benefit-responsive with insurance companies and other financial institutions.
 Since the synthetic GICs are fully benefit-responsive, contract value is the most relevant measurement attribute for that portion of net assets available for benefits attributable to synthetic GICs.
 Contract value represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.
 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
 There are no reserves against the contract value for credit risk of the contract issuer or otherwise.

 A synthetic GIC is a wrap contract paired with an underlying investment or investments, usually a portfolio of high-quality, intermediate term fixed income securities.
 A synthetic GIC credits a stated interest rate for a specified period of time.
 Investment gains and losses are amortized over the expected duration of the underlying investments through the calculation of the interest rate applicable to the Plan on a prospective basis.
 Synthetic GICs provide for a variable crediting rate and the issuer of the wrap contract provides assurance that future adjustments to the crediting rate cannot result in a crediting rate less than zero.
-The crediting rate is primarily based on the current yield-to-maturity of the covered investments, plus or minus amortization of the difference between the fair value and contract value of the covered investments at the time of computation.
-The crediting rate is most impacted by the change in the annual effective yield-to-maturity of the underlying securities, but is also affected by the differential between the contract value and the fair value of the covered investments.
+The crediting rate is primarily based on the current yield-to-maturity of the covered investments, plus or minus amortization of the difference between the fair value and contract value of the covered investments over the duration of the underlying securities, but is also affected by the differential between the contract value and the fair value of the covered investments.
 This difference is amortized over the duration of the covered investments.
-Depending on the change in duration from reset period to reset period, the magnitude of the impact to the crediting rate of the contract to market difference is heightened or lessened.
+Depending on the change in duration from reset period, the magnitude of the impact to the crediting rate of the contract to market difference is heightened or lessened.
 The crediting rate is adjusted monthly.